rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 ### Graduations to stable

-This lists all the features that graduated to stable (also known as *general availability*).
+This lists all the features that have graduated to stable (also known as *general availability*).
 For a full list of updates including new features and graduations from alpha to beta, see the release notes.

 This release includes a total of 18 enhancements promoted to stable: